moranneil/pands-problem-set/README.md

 ### plot-x<sup>2</sup>.py

+This program starts by importing matplotlib.pyplot as plt see line 5. x is a list of numbers in the range 0-4.
+A new list variable 'xsqr' is created and a new variable y is also created.

+The for loop on line 13 loops through the values in the list x and squares the value, each value as its squared is appended to the new list 'xsqr' see line 15.
+The variable y counts through the members in the list each time the for loop runs.

+In line 18 the newly squared list is plotted.

 ![Plot-x<sup>2</sup>](Images/plot-x-squared.JPG "Plot-x<sup>2</sup>")

+Lines 19 & 20 label the the x and y axis respectively.
+Line 21 displays the plot.
+See diagram below.

 ![Plot x<sup>2</sup> Graph](Images/plot-x-squared-graph.JPG "Plot x<sup>2</sup> Graph")

 ### plot-2<sup>x</sup>.py

-This program takes starts by importing matplotlib.pyplot as plt see line 5. x is a list of numbers in the range 0-4.
-A new list variable 'xsqr' is created and a new variable y is also created.

-The for loop on line 13 loops through the values in the list x and squares the value, each value as its squared is appended to the new list 'xsqr'.
-The variable y counts through the members in the list each time the for loop runs.

-In line 18 the newly squared list is plotted.

-The full list x is plotted using the code on line 8.

 ![Plot-2<sup>x</sup>](Images/plot-2-to-the-pwr-of-x.JPG "Plot-2<sup>x</sup>")